Volkswagen T-Roc review - Interior, design and technology

 In this review

 - 2Engines, performance and driveEngine choice is broad, while the T-Roc provides a spirited drive without being uncomfortable.
-It’s an ideal, fun, urban runaround
+It’s an ideal urban runaround

-- 3MPG, CO2 and Running CostsLatest VW engines are strong all-rounders offering refinement, performance and decent running costs
+- 3MPG, CO2 and Running CostsLatest VW petrol and diesel engines are strong all-rounders offering refinement, performance and decent real-world economy

-- 4Interior, design and technology - currently readingStylish inside and out with plenty of hi-tech options, but there are some cheap plastics considering the price
+- 4Interior, design and technology - currently readingThe T-Roc is stylish inside and out with plenty of hi-tech options, while interior quality is good

 - 5Practicality, comfort and boot spaceIt's Golf-sized on the outside, but the T-Roc offers more space inside.
 It’s comfortable, too, in spite of the sporty drive